modifyhq/gatsby-aws-example/README.md

 ## Step 2 - Setup your infrastructure

-The following steps assume you have a working AWS configuration to which serverless can deploy the infrastructure stack.
+The following steps assume you have installed and configured the AWS CLI (https://aws.amazon.com/cli/).

-Deploy the serverless stack:
+Deploy the serverless stack to your configured AWS account:
 ```bash
 cd infra
 npm install
 npm run deploy
 ```

+Note: Only one copy of this stack can be deployed to a single AWS account.

 When complete, make a note of the following:
 - The website URL is shown in the output as `BucketURL`